Skip to content

 "Acrylic paints are such a versatile medium"

-Tricia Hood’s lively acrylic paintings are filled with layers of vivid colour.
+Lively paintings are filled with layers of acrylic paint in vivid colours.
 The subjects are diverse and range from botanical flowers to whimsical characters drawn from her imagination.
 A defining feature of Tricia’s work is the delicate detail found in each painting.
-For example, look closely at the angel’s wings and you’ll find subtle detail in the feathers.
+Look closely at the angel’s wings and you’ll find subtle detail in the feathers, you might even find a small bee buzzing beneath a flower.

 What subjects do you like to paint?

-As with all her work, Tricia’s garden and property is what inspires her the most.
+As with all her work, Tricia’s garden and rural property is what inspires her the most.
 Her floral paintings of cottage garden flowers and native Australian flora explore the bold colours of nature and it’s beauty.
-Tricia loves the play of light and captures it, dancing across petals where it disappears into the deeper depths of shadows.
+Tricia is drawn to the play of light and captures it, dancing across petals, where it disappears into the deeper depths of shadows.

 How would you describe your style?